ADimeo/MensaQueueBot/README.md

     - `MENSA_QUEUE_BOT_DB_PATH` to any path, it's where the DB for reports wil lbe
     - `MENSA_QUEUE_BOT_PERSONAL_TOKEN` to an arbitrary string.
 This string hides the endpoint which accepts requests from telegrams servers.
 It's a security feature that doesn't need to be user for a development deployment
     - `MENSA_QUEUE_BOT_TELEGRAM_TOKEN` to the token you received when creating your bot
+    - `MENSA_QUEUE_BOT_DEBUG_MODE` can optionally be set to any value.
+If it is set a couple of things work differently, e.g. you can report mensa lengths at any time
 5. Allow telegrams servers to connect to your development server by telling them where you are
     - Start the proxy service, e.g. with `ngrok http 8080` in a second shell
     - Tell telegrams servers with `curl -F "url=[url ngrok displays to you]/[string you set as MENSA_QUEUE_BOT_PERSONAL_TOKEN/"  "https://api.telegram.org/bot[your MENSA_QUEUE_BOT_PERSONAL_TOKEN/setWebhook"`